Catchlight helps committed photographers and visual storytellers find their voice and master ways to help you hear it.

-Shoka Javadiangilani, Managing Director.
+Shoka Javadiangilani, Co-Founder and Managing Director.
 Shoka has worked at the intersection of photography and social issues for the past fifteen years, and has committed her career to exploring the way we perceive and interact with images.
 After working as a photographer in her native Texas, she moved to New York where she spent the next seven years at Magnum Photos.
 As the head of Special Projects, she directed global campaigns for the agency and its partners.
 In recent years she has rendered her expertise in helping various independent journalistic initiatives realize their vision and place in the rapidly changing media landscape.

 Sahara Borja, Producer.
 Sahara studied photojournalism at the International Center of Photography.
 Photography has anchored her engagement in community work, including that as a teacher with the Josephine Herrick Project, a nonprofit based in New York City which uses photography to acclimate young adults on the autism spectrum to their surroundings.
 Sahara comes to Catchlight after several years as an associate editor and contributing photo editor with a number of online outlets and recently returned from a Fulbright research grant working with internally displaced women on the outskirts of Cartagena.
 She is interested in collaborative photography practices and their potential to unify and incite.